 Yes, you can determine whether the electricity meter is showing the right results or not.
 For that, you need to switch off all the electronic devices and then read the measurement.
 Then let 1000-watt power run and reread the metre.
 The metre works fine if the difference between the two readings is 1 kWh.

-2. Is there a way to slow down electric metre operation?
+2. Is there a way to slow down electric meter operation?

 No, it is not possible to slow down electric metre operation.
-However, if you want less reading to show on the metre, you must try to use less electricity.
+However, if you want less reading to show on the meter, you must try to use less electricity.

 3. What is the energy meter price in India?